Nugal Hall: House (16–18 Milford Street)

-Coach House residence (14 Milford Street - under a 99 year lease)
+Coach House residence (14 Milford Street – under a 99-year lease)

-Other buildings on site include the former (plastered) carriage house located at 14 Milford Street adjacent to the entrance, but forming part of the Nugal Hall estate under a 99 year lease by the owners of Nugal Hall to the current lessee, currently known as the 'Coach House' residence.
+Other buildings on site include the former (plastered) carriage house located at 14 Milford Street adjacent to the entrance, but forming part of the Nugal Hall estate under a 99-year lease by the owners of Nugal Hall to the current lessee, currently known as the 'Coach House' residence.
 The Coach House was originally a lodge for horse-drawn vehicles with an associated stables.
 The stables were demolished in the late 1930s while the Coach House was adapted to become a private residence.

-The Coach House is currently a large three bedroom residence with a single garage entered directly from Milford Street.
+The Coach House is currently a large, three-bedroom residence with a single garage entered directly from Milford Street.
 The Coach House has an original front door to the east, again recognising that Milford Street once dog-legged and hence the Coach House door was originally located on the street.

-The 99 year lease of the Coach House residence at 14 Milford Street commenced on 9 June 1969 is still running with the current owners of Nugal Hall as lessors/landlords under the certificate of title and Memorandum of Lease.
-The 99 year lease of the Coach House remains as part of the Nugal Hall estate today.
+The 99-year lease of the Coach House residence at 14 Milford Street commenced on 9 June 1969 is still running with the current owners of Nugal Hall as lessors/landlords under the certificate of title and memorandum of lease.
+The 99-year lease of the Coach House remains as part of the Nugal Hall estate today.
 The lessee of the Coach House is responsible for maintaining and insuring the Coach House building and is permitted to sub-lease the premises.
-At the expiry of the 99 year lease on 9 June 2068, the ownership of the Coach House residence will automatically revert back to the owners of Nugal Hall at that time.
+At the expiry of the 99-year lease on 9 June 2068, the ownership of the Coach House residence will automatically revert to the owners of Nugal Hall at that time.